SFAR will continue to use Zoom for most meetings and webinars into 2022.

 3. If a meeting participant is visibly distracted (driving with video on, interacting with other 3rd parties such as store clerks, using the bathroom) they will be disconnected from the meeting for safety reasons.
 In SFAR hosted meetings with a staff liaison this will be strictly enforced.

 Attending a large meeting while driving (audio-only) is NOT recommended.
 If you are a passenger in transit, please follow the general rule on using mute as much as possible to reduce background/road noise.
-Please ensure you are NOT using video if you are forced to attend a meeting while in transit.
+Please ensure you are NOT using video if you have no options and are forced to attend a meeting while in transit.

 4. If a meeting participant cannot be identified and will not identify themselves when called to do so, staff are required to remove that meeting participant before the meeting continues.
-If possible, use a laptop, tablet or smart device that clearly identifies who you are.
-The host of the meeting has controls for renaming voice-callers using the phone dial-in numbers.
+If possible, please use a laptop, tablet or smart device that clearly identifies who you are.
+The host of the meeting has controls for renaming voice-callers using the phone dial-in numbers once you have been identified.
+If you are connecting from a shared device the meeting host may also rename you to correctly identify you for the duration of the meeting.

-If you have had your video or audio disabled, please send a private message to the host only asking what steps or changes are needed before you re-enable your audio or video.
+PLEASE NOTE: if you see that you have had your video and/or audio disabled, please send a private message to the host or staff liaison only asking what steps or changes are needed before you re-enable your audio or video.
+Do not just re-enable your video.

-By following these guidelines, we can all stay engaged in our meetings and maintain a professional online work environment, regardless of how ‘distanced’ we must currently remain.
-Thank you so much for your consideration as we shift to the new paradigm.
+By following these guidelines, we can all continue to stay engaged in our meetings and maintain a professional online work environment, regardless of how ‘distanced’ we must remain.
+Thank you so much for your consideration as this new paradigm endures for a while longer.